 The same day that Lowe passed away, August 5th 1918, the axeman made his third attack.
 Breaking into the house of Anna Schneider, he struck his pregnant victim multiple times after she woke up to find him standing over her bed.
 She was found by her husband after he returned from work later that night and survived the attack, delivering a healthy baby girl just two days later.
 Rather than an axe, police believed that Schneider had been bludgeoned with a bedside lamp.

 Less than a week later, Joseph Romano was attacked and severely injured by an intruder.
 Again, the attacker had gained entry to the property by chiseling out a panel of the back door, and a bloody axe was found discarded in the garden.
 The attack was interrupted by Romano’s nieces Pauline and Mary, causing the assailant to flee.
-They later described him as a dark-skinned, heavy-set man wearing a dark suit and slouched hat.
+They later described the attacker as a dark-skinned, heavy-set man wearing a dark suit and slouched hat.
 Romano died from his injuries two days later.

 The axeman didn’t strike again for eight months.
 In March 1919, an intruder broke into the home of the Cortimiglia family in the New Orleans suburb of Gretna.
 After a neighbour rushed to investigate screams coming from the residence, he found Rosie Cortimiglia standing in the doorway, holding the body of her two-year old daughter Mary.
 Her husband Charles lay nearby, bleeding heavily from a severe head wound.